 Best Christmas ever!
 Completely fine together with all of those in hiding.

 How was it with you?
 Did you have a good time?

 We moved here in 2000 from Rotterdam, Holland to the Termas-da-Azenha, Portugal.
 A big step, especially with two small children.
-We are busy to rebuild one of portugals cultural heirlooms: Termas-da-Azenha, an old spa which has been turned into several holiday homes, rooms and campsites, with a lots of fun things to do: swimming pool, indoor and outdoor games like pingpong, petanque and mini golf, a FancyDressingRoom and a small café.
+We are busy to rebuild one of portugals cultural heirlooms: Termas-da-Azenha, an old spa which has been turned into several holiday homes, rooms and campsites, with a lots of fun things to do: swimming pool, indoor and outdoor games like pingpong, petanque, a FancyDressingRoom and a small café.
 You’ll find mosaics and paintings everywhere.